-A similar approach can be used in assisted living care, or other facilities which provide services to seniors, especially in memory care.
+A similar approach can be used in assisted living or other facilities which provide services to seniors, especially in memory care.
 Instead of inspiring residents to make purchases, carefully planned decor can make residents feel more comfortable and safe in their surroundings.

 This doesn’t mean that anything goes; different designers have taken care in their choices of decor, including choosing colors and patterns that are not overly stimulating.